My Health and Ayurveda

 (click 'see details' and then click on 'read sample')

-If, on the outbreath, the lungs aren't completely emptied, the remaining toxins will be taken back into your body on the next inbreath.
-(More on this below.)
+IF YOU ARE LOOKING TO BOOST VITALITY, YOUR FIRST FOCUS SHOULD BE NATURAL BREATHING.
+Because if on the outbreath, the lungs aren't completely emptied, the remaining toxins will be taken back into your body on the next inbreath.
+(This is easy to fix and is addressed in the first chapter.) https://www.amazon.com/author/paulcolver

-All the exercise, all the proper diet, all the spiritual practices - though good things to do for yourself - will be diminished if breathing is not natural and toxins are being reintroduced into your body.
-You will be tired - regardless of how well you eat.
+All the exercise, all the proper diet, all the spiritual practices - though good things to do for yourself - will be diminished if breathing is not natural and the toxins that the body is trying to release are being reintroduced into your body.
+You will be tired - regardless of how well you eat and how much you exercise.
+The importance of this cannot be overemphasized.

 AYURVEDA